koush/androidmono/README.txt

 ./get-mono.sh

 ---- building the mono binaries ----
 # Go back to your Android repository and make.
+Currently this only builds the mono
+# binaries, and not the APK.
+The APK must be build through Eclipse.
+This will be
+# fixed later.

 cd ~/mydroid
 make